Moments of the Riemann zeta function on short intervals of the critical line: Introduction

 Moreover, if $\theta \leq 3$ or if the Riemann hypothesis holds, then as $T \rightarrow \infty$,

 \end{theorem}

-\begin{proof} For the upper bound, see Section \ref{se:upperbounds}, and for the lower bound, see Proposition \ref{prop:lower.bound.maximum.zeta}. \end{proof}
+\begin{proof} For the upper bound, see Section~\ref{se:upperbounds}, and for the lower bound, see Proposition~\ref{prop:lower.bound.maximum.zeta}. \end{proof}

 It is instructive to put these results in the context of two well-known facts on $\zeta$.
-First, Selberg's central limit theorem, see for example \cite{RadSou15}, states that, for any given $a < b$,
+First, Selberg's central limit theorem, see for example \cite{selberg-1946,selberg-1989} or the simple proof in \cite{RadSou15}, states that, for any given $a < b$,

 In other words, a typical value of $\log |\zeta(\tfrac 12 + \ii \tau)|$ is a Gaussian random variable of variance $\frac{1}{2}\log\log T$.
 This is consistent with the moment conjecture \eqref{eqn: moment conjecture} which gives a precise expression for the Laplace transform of $\log |\zeta(\tfrac 12 + \ii \tau)|$.
-Second, since $\zeta(\tfrac 12 + \ii t)$ with $T \leq t \leq 2T$ varies on the scale of $(\log T)^{-1}$, the statistics of extreme values of $\log |\zeta(\tfrac 12 + \ii \tau + \ii h)|$, $|h| \leq \log^\theta T$, should be similar to the ones of $(\log T)^{1+\theta}$ Gaussian random variables of variance $\frac{1}{2}\log\log T$.
+Second, since $\zeta(\tfrac 12 + \ii t)$ varies on the scale of $(\log T)^{-1}$ for $T \leq t \leq 2T$, the analysis of large values should be reducible to a discrete set of $(\log T)^{1+\theta}$ points.
+Putting these two facts together, one expects that the statistics of extreme values of $\log |\zeta(\tfrac 12 + \ii \tau + \ii h)|$, $|h| \leq \log^\theta T$, should be similar to the ones of $(\log T)^{1+\theta}$ Gaussian random variables of variance $\frac{1}{2}\log\log T$.
 If the random variables were independent, this is the so-called {\it Random Energy Model} (REM) in statistical mechanics introduced in \cite{Derrida_1981}.
-For $\theta\geq 0$, it is not hard to check, using basic Gaussian tail estimates, that the expression \eqref{eq:def:free.energy} corresponds to the free energy of the model, and the results of Theorem \ref{thm: max}, to the maximum of the REM.
+For $\theta\geq 0$, it is not hard to check, using basic Gaussian tail estimates, that the expression \eqref{eq:def:free.energy} corresponds to the free energy of the model, and the results of Theorem~\ref{thm: max}, to the maximum of the REM.
 For more on this, we refer to \cite{MR3380419}, where many techniques from REM were introduced to analyze log-correlated processes.